 - Be brief!
 Visitors who don’t know you aren’t going to plow through a 1,000-word intro page.
 Keep your message on point and to the point.
 Use bullets and bold text to draw attention to key ideas and make it easy for visitors to scan.

 - Write with care.
 Generally speaking, visitors are tolerant of grammatical errors in blog posts.
 However, your “Start Here” page is your business face and, as such, should be written to a higher standard.

 - Use visual media.
 Especially if you sell a complicated product or service, a short slide presentation or video brings your message across clearly and persuasively – and eliminates the need for hundreds of words.

 - Include calls-to-action.
 The “Start Here” page is a natural location for at least two calls-to-action: one that invites potential customers to make contact, and one that invites any visitor to make a referral.
 (A lot of companies miss the opportunity to gain referrals through their blog.)
 Calls-to-action should be positioned high on the page’s right sidebar, and perhaps a second time at the bottom of the page.

 - Make the page sharable.
 You want visitors to share this page on social media, so use the sidebar to invite them to share the page and include share buttons to LinkedIn, Twitter, Facebook, Google+ and any niche networks that make sense for your business.

 - Write a compelling and informative title tag and meta description.
 When visitors share your “Start Here” page, its title tag and meta description will display in many of the social links.
 Therefore, these HTML elements should be descriptive, the proper length, and attention-getting.
-For more details on how to do this, see my articles on title tags and meta descriptions.

 - Display a prominent link to the page.
 A “Start Here” link should be prominent in the top navigation or sidebar of your blog.
 This is a page you want people to notice!